 9. 3 in converted barn, covered walkway from reception, 3 on ground floor.

-bar, restaurant, conservatory, free Wi-Fi, in-room TV (Freeview), bar and conservatory wheelchair accessible (restaurant menu available), adapted toilet.
+bar, restaurant, conservatory, in-room TV (Freeview), beer garden, EV charging, bar and conservatory wheelchair accessible, adapted toilet.

-allowed in 8 bedrooms, bar and conservatory, not in restaurant.
+allowed in 3 bedrooms (£15 per stay, welcome pack), bar and conservatory, not in restaurant.